futurevisioncomputers/Melanoma-Skin-Cancer-CNN-based-model/README.md

 The model is overfitting because we can also see difference in loss functions in training & test around the 10-11th epoch

+The Training Accuracy is just around 80% because there are enough features to remember the pattern.

-The accuracy is just around 40-48% because there are enough features to remember the pattern.
+The Validation Accuracy is just around 40-48% because there are enough features to remember the pattern.

 But again, it's too early to comment on the overfitting & underfitting debate